Foto by Jakob Owens on Unsplash

 On the other hand, if we think that we are going to make a mistake => these thoughts can lead us to feel tense => and our posture and muscles could tense too.
 During times of pressure, the coordination, and our focus of attention could be affected too.

 A way to develop self-confidence is to work on optimism.
 Optimism is the hope that whatever the best outcome could happen will happen.
 It is also about spotting opportunities across all challenges and obstacles.
-Optimistic people atribute success to themselves, on the contrary, pessimistics attribute success to chance or any other external factor.
+With an optimistic vision, people atribute success to themselves, on the contrary, with a pessimistic view, they will attribute success to chance or any other external factor.
 Another effective way to develop self-confidence is paying attention to realistic and achievable goals.
 It is preferable to set goals related to the technique instead of setting goals that just state ‘winning’.

 However, believing in oneself cannot be confused with being arrogant.
 You can be self-confident and humble at the same time.
 Also, we all have blind spots, so being confident should not deter us to recognise those aspects that we need to improve.

 - Do you have confidence on your ability during training and competition?

 - Do you set up challenging and achievable goals?